Adopting An Old Dog

 Understand Why The Dog Is In An Adoption Centre

-Anyone considering adopting an old dog will need to consider why the dog has ended up in a rescue centre and how long they've been there.
+Anyone considering adopting an old dog must find out why the dog has ended up in a rescue centre and how long they've been there.

 Issues To Watch Out For When Adopting An Old Dog